DataShades/ckanext-files/docs/implementation-example.md

 the table* and *DB connection string*.
 Let's assume that table already exists, but we don't know which columns to use for files.
-So we need name of column for content and for file's unique identifier. ckanext-files uses term `location` instead of identifier, so we'll do the same in our implementation.
+So we need name of column for content and for file's unique identifier. ckanext-files uses term `location` instead of identifier, and we'll do the same in our implementation.

 There are 4 required options in total: